SDG&E's Sustainability Strategy

 net zero platform chart

-Read our 2022 Sustainability Highlights and Progress, which shares progress on our goals and highlights key projects that are helping to build an equitable and clean energy economy.
+Read our 2024 Sustainability Highlights, which shares progress on our goals and highlights key projects that are helping to build an equitable and clean energy economy.

 You can also find more information regarding sustainability in the following documents: